 - You can start the design of the skill and input the basic skill information.

-- For this example, use skill type “Custom Interaction Model”
+- For this example, use the skill type “Custom Interaction Model”

 - Choose a name that is small but distinct.
 “Mindset Business Dashboard” fits nicely for this one.